genexuslabs/design-systems/packages/svg-sass-generator/README.md

 ### notes

+- To avoid collisions with already existing folders on the destination paths that might be named the same as source icons folders, please provide an additional folder to the output path folder, for the `svg` script, as well as for the `sass` folder.
+Suggested name is `_generated`.
 - This tool is still a work in progress.
 - If you are improving the tool, you can use the `npm run watch` command for a better developer experience.
 This will watch any changes on the `/ts` folder and update the `/js` output directory.